OpsMx/standard-gitops-repo/SAMPLES/values-yamls/README.md

 1. cert-manager is installed and the cluster is reachable from the internet on port 80
 2. Manually create site certificates (TLS certs) and install them as TLS secerts, as described **_HERE_**.
 If you are behind a corporate firewall or need to use your own certifications, this is the preferred approach.

 **basic-rbac-saml.yaml**: Same as basic-values.yaml but enable Role Based Access Control (RBAC).
-This allows for ensure that not everyone can see/modifiy any others' applications
+This allows for applications and accounts to be seperated between groups/teams.**DNS is required.
+If you do not have access to a DNS server, we suggest using the easy-values.yaml**.

 All the above (easy, basic) lavors come with configuration for the built-in openLDAP authentication and authorization.